akshat123-ai/Data-Science-Project-Task-2/README.md

 Predict and visualize sample outputs for qualitative analysis.

 🧰 Technologies Used
-Tool	              |      Purpose
+Tool
-Python 3.x	          |      Core programming language
+Python 3.x
-TensorFlow 2.x	      |      Deep learning framework
+TensorFlow 2.x
-Keras	              |      High-level API for neural networks NumPy	              |      Numerical computations Matplotlib	          |      Visualization of training metrics Seaborn	              |      Confusion matrix visualization Scikit-Learn	      |      Confusion matrix metric
+Keras
+NumPy
+Matplotlib
+Seaborn
+Scikit-Learn

 🖼️ Dataset: Fashion MNIST
 Fashion MNIST is a dataset of 28x28 grayscale images of 70,000 fashion products from 10 categories, with 7,000 images per category.